Oakland A's release SS Andrus, bring up INF Neuse - WHIZ News

 Andrus, who turns 34 on Aug.
 26, hit .237 with eight homers and 30 RBIs in 106 games in his second season with the A’s.
 He was acquired in a trade with Texas in February 2021.

-Andrus broke into the majors with Texas in 2009 and spent his first 12 seasons with the Rangers, making two AL All-Star teams.
+Andrus broke into the majors with Texas in 2009 and spent his first 12 seasons with the Rangers.
+He made two AL All-Star teams and was the last player remaining from their two World Series teams when he was dealt to Oakland.
 He is a .270 hitter with 87 homers and 703 RBIs in 1,904 career games.

+This is the final guaranteed season of the $120 million, eight-year contract Andrus signed with Texas that took effect at the start of the 2015 season, two years after he signed that deal.
+That contract includes a $15 million club option for 2023, but that would have become a player option if he had 550 plate appearances this season.

-He hit a two-run homer in the seventh inning of Oakland’s 5-1 win against Texas on Tuesday night.
+Andrus hit a two-run homer in the seventh inning of Oakland’s 5-1 win at Texas on Tuesday night.
+That was his first homer in 31 career games against the Rangers, and came in his 386th and final plate appearance for the A’s this season.

 “I totally understand it and respect it,” manager Mark Kotsay said before Wednesday night’s game at Texas.
 “Any time a veteran player who’s played every day sees his playing time get cut and the direction of the organization going young, it’s a difficult transition.”